digital-archives/HISTGA1011/activities/qctools.md

 ## Introduction

+_This Activity involves downloading and installing a software tool, QCTools, to your computer.
+If you do not wish to install a software program, please scroll to the bottom of the Activity description to find an alternative Activity to follow.
+Either Activity works!_

+---

 In this activity you will be downloading, installing and using QCTools, a program that provides a way to analyze audio/visual transfer “artifacts”.

 **Setup steps**
-- Install the QCTools program (GUI): <https://bavc.org/programs/preservation/preservation-tools/>
+- Install the QCTools program (GUI): <https://bavc.org/programs/preservation/preservation-tools/ target="_blank">
 - Download the video clip in the [A/V Preservation shared folder](https://drive.google.com/drive/folders/1im0K8WUMlUDFHWGxE3jDFQ113O6NOtvt) locally.
 Note: this video was transcoded from a VHS tape.
 - Open the <a href="https://sustainableheritagenetwork.org/system/files/atoms/file/QCTools%20Manual%20(Printable%20Version).pdf" target="_blank">Moving Image Preservation of Puget Sound (MIPoPS) QCTools Manual</a>.
 - Open the terminal/command line and QCTools in another.